weaviate/weaviate-infra/verification/Readme.md

 * [ ] make weaviate discovery URL/origin configurable
 * [ ] dockerize script (so no one is annoyed by the babeling required for flowtypes)
 * [ ] run on travis

+## Known Limitations

+### Only one `@dataType` supported
+There are two cases for dataType:

+1. A primitive type.
+In this case `@dataType` is always an array of length 1
+2. A cross-references.
+In this case the length can be longer than 1

+However, the script currently only ever takes the first element of the array.
+This was intentional to speed up development and should be reasonably easy to fix down the line.

 ## FAQ